Culver-Academies/engineering1/mech/optimization.md

 ## Step 4 - Repeat the Process Multiple Times to Determine the Quickest Path

-Now that you have learned how to use Excel to automate the calcualtions, determine the **Total Time for Path** for at least three different paths.
+Now that you have learned how to use Excel to automate the calculations, determine the **Total Time for Path** for at least three different paths.
 You will use the **Total Time for Path** as *one* of the criteria in your **Decision Matrix**.